Dev Anand: Public image

 Anand is regarded as one of the greatest actors of Indian cinema.
-Anand is noted for his diverse roles and charm.
-One of the highest paid actor from the 1950s to early 1970s, Anand appeared in Box Office Indias "Top Actors" list sixteen times (1948, 1951–1963, 1970–1971).
-In 2022, he was placed in Outlook Indias "75 Best Bollywood Actors" list.
-Anand was placed seventh among the "Greatest Bollywood Stars" in a UK poll celebrating 100 years of Indian cinema, in 2013.
+He is noted for the diverse roles he played and for his personal charm.
+One of the highest paid Indian actors from the 1950s to early 1970s, Anand appeared in Box Office Indias "Top Actors" list sixteen times (1948, 1951–1963, 1970–1971), and he ranked seventh among the "Greatest Bollywood Stars" in a 2013 UK poll celebrating 100 years of Indian cinema.
 He was also a part of the "Trinity – The Golden Trio" (along with Raj Kapoor and Dilip Kumar).
 In 2013, he was named as one of "the men who changed the face of the Indian Cinema" by CNN-News18.
+In 2022, he was listed in Outlook Indias "75 Best Bollywood Actors" list.

 Anand was widely known as the "first fashion icon" of Bollywood.
-He made fashion statement with his scarves, mufflers and jackets and his signature puff.
-Many film actors and fashion designers have taken inspiration from Anand.
+He made fashion statements with his scarves, mufflers and jackets and his signature puff, and many film actors and fashion designers have taken inspiration from his style.
 Filmfare place him third in its "Bollywood's most stylish men" list.
 Commenting on his style, Rachel Dwyer said, "Dev Anand's offscreen persona was that of the modern Indian citizen created by the new state of India.
 Onscreen, he often appeared as himself from film to film, with his distinctive hair puff and stylish western clothes – the look was often similar, well-suited to an urban and urbane hero, he played a wide variety of roles convincingly."
 After the film Kaala Paani, there was a period when Anand did not wear black in public.
 In September 2007, Dev Anand's autobiography Romancing with Life was released at a birthday party with the Indian Prime Minister Dr. Manmohan Singh.